-The Raspberry Pi Foundation is a charity that wants to help children and young people all over the world to explore digital making.
+The Raspberry Pi Foundation is a charity that wants to help children and young people all over the world explore computing and digital technologies.

-We run computing clubs and events, including Code Clubs, CoderDojos, and Coolest Projects.
+We have projects to help you learn to code online and we run computing clubs and events, including Code Clubs, CoderDojos, Astro Pi and Coolest Projects.

 What is this page for?